 The EPA sets forth strict guidelines for the content, format and distribution of the report.
 The EPA requires every public water system to deliver their water quality report to consumers by July 1 of each year.
 The report is based on calendar year data, collected between January 1 and December 31 of the previous calendar year.

 The following links provide access to the water quality reports from the current and previous years.
-Contact the Public Information Office at (702) 267-2051 for reports from prior years.

 Surface Water Source Assessment